 The Leipzig Authoritarianism Studies

 Over the years, the study has developed into a highly regarded barometer of political attitudes in Germany.
-The data obtained and the socio-psychological analysis of the series of studies at the University of Leipzig have now become the nationwide basis for dealing with right-wing extremism.
+The data obtained and the sociopsychological analysis of the series of studies at Leipzig University have now become the nation-wide basis for dealing with right-wing extremism.

 Project manager: Prof. Dr. Oliver Decker and Prof. Dr. Elmar Braehler